r-hall/sliding-puzzle/README.md

 	6. max_frontier_size: the maximum number of nodes in the frontier reached in the lifetime of the algorithm

-	7. running_time: the total time taken by the algorithm to find the goal
+	7. running_time: the total time taken (in seconds) by the algorithm to find the goal